TeamOscillo/chipwhisperer/README.md

 TeamOscillo is the study group for side-channel attacks by using ChipWhisperer open project.
 Using this forked repository, we want to try to whole codes review.
 And all the team members thank for ChipWhisperer.
-We also want to make easier for whom has no idea of side-channel attacks.
+We also want to make easier for anyone who has no idea of side-channel attacks.

 ChipWhisperer is an open source project dedicated to hardware security research.
 The main GIT repository is held on the Assembla Page at http://www.chipwhisperer.com , which also